Advanced Command Line Tutorial¶

 git bash often don’t support

 man.
-To get help for old commands, try googling what you would type if
+To get help for old commands, try typing what you would type if

 The “Recursive” Flag¶